Tinsukia District

 - Trade and Commerce: A commercial hub due to its strategic location and industrial activities.

-Transport in Tinsukia
+Transport of Tinsukia District

 - Roadways: Well-connected by National Highway 15 and other roads.